Jazhyc/OOP-Project-2023/README.md

 - A class selection system which determines your starter pokemon and ability
 - A pixel art world which you can explore and interact with
-- A fully functioning battle system which allows you to fight 6 kinds of wild pokemon with different kinds of enemy AI
+- A fully functioning battle system which allows you to fight 6 kinds of wild pokemon
+- Enemy AI which gives each wild pokemon a certain behaviour in battle
 - An inventory system which allows you to use items in battle to heal your pokemon or catch wild pokemon
 - Catch all 6 pokemon and become the best trainer in the world!
 (You are the only player after all)
 - A save system that allows you to save your progress towards becoming the very best!